ReactiveSets/toubkal/README.md

 Application retrieving sales and employees from a server, aggregates these by year and displays the results incrementally in an html table (a * indicates that a pipelet is not yet implemented or is work in progress).

-This example also shows how to produce and in realtime minified all.css and all-min.js.
+This example also shows how to produce in realtime minified `all.css` and `all-min.js`.
 All assets content is prefetched in this example for maximum performance.
 The less css compiler is also used to compile in real time .less files.
 The same could be done to compile coffee script or use any other code compiler.